Finite-Temperature Toroidal Moment Amenable to Direct Observation in an Fe$_{10}$Dy$_{10}$ Molecular Ring: Results

-In Figure \ref{fig:2} we report excellent agreement between magnetic measurements and our {\em parameter free} simulations.
-Notably, magnetic data seem to point towards a ground state with a large magnetic moment.
-Indeed our simulations show that a state with magnetic moment $\sim 83 \ \mu_B$ lies just 0.2cm$^{-1}$ above the non-magnetic toroidal ground doublet, so that a field of $\sim$5mT along the easy axis is sufficient to make the ground state magnetic.
+In Figure \ref{fig:2} we report excellent agreement between magnetic measurements and our {\em ab initio}-parameterised simulations.
+Notably, magnetic data seem to indicate a ground state with a large magnetic moment.
+However, our simulations show that a state with magnetic moment $\sim 83 \ \mu_B$ lies $\sim0.26$cm$^{-1}$ above the magnetically compensated toroidal ground doublet, so that a field of $\sim$6mT along the easy axis is sufficient to make the ground state magnetic.
 Towards higher fields, our simulations undershoot the experiment slightly which could be a sign of magnetic torquing in the experiment not accounted for in our simulations.
 To demonstrate the spin-frustrating effect of Fe$^{\text{III}}$-Fe$^{\text{III}}$ exchange coupling, in the inset of Figure \ref{fig:2}a we present simulations of the $T=2$ K powder magnetisation with (solid blue curve) and without (solid red curve) Fe$^{\text{III}}$-Fe$^{\text{III}}$ coupling, unequivocally demonstrating that our perturbative inclusion of Fe$^{\text{III}}$-Fe$^{\text{III}}$ exchange is crucial to reproduce the low field ($\abs{\mathbf{B}} \leq 3$ T) powder magnetisation.

 In addition to magnetic measurements, we also collected specific heat data for Fe$_{10}$Dy$_{10}$ using a commercial PPMS ${}^3$He system from Quantum Design.
 Heat capacity was measured on pressed pellets of micro-crystals with approximate weight $1$-$2$ mg by using the two-tau relaxation method.
 In Figure \ref{fig:3} we present the data collected at a range of applied magnetic fields (coloured circles) as well as theoretical simulations using our transfer matrix model (solid lines).